Bangor University - North Wales Clinical Psychology Programme

 - Staff wellbeing and support services

-- Therapeutic approaches used include, CBT, CBT for psychosis, Dialectical Behaviour Therapy, Acceptance and Commitment Therapy, Schema Therapy and Compassion Focused Therapy.
+- Therapeutic approaches used include, CBT, CBT for psychosis, Dialectical Behaviour Therapy, Acceptance and Commitment Therapy, Compassion Focused Therapy, and Family and Systemic therapy.

 Placement agreements are negotiated by the supervisor and you, in conjunction with programme staff.